Graduate School

 The MBA program represents a broad, yet responsive general management education that crosses the functional disciplines of business.
 Its advanced management emphasis creates practical value-added content for all students, both business and nonbusiness undergraduates, enabling them to solve complex business problems and successfully compete in the business marketplace.

 The MBA program is concentrated in length—three academic terms for full-time students with a BA/BS in business or who have completed the foundation courses.
-Full-time students with no previous business or business-related course work can complete the program in as few as six terms.
-The MBA degree requires no thesis.
-MBA students submit capstone projects that are assessed at the curricular core and graduate option levels, in addition to being assessed upon their fulfillment of graduate learning outcomes.
+Full-time students with no previous business or business-related coursework can complete the program in as few as four terms.
+The MBA is a non-thesis degree that culminates in an industry-focused capstone project.

 Master of Science in Business (MSB)